nhsconnect/FHIR-CDS/pages/explore/api_list.md

 permalink: api_list.html
 summary: List resource implementation guidance
 ---
-​

 {% include custom/search.warnbanner.html %}

-​
 ## List: Implementation Guidance ##
-​

 ### Usage ###
-The [List](http://hl7.org/fhir/STU3/list.html) resource represents a flat, possibly ordered collection of resources.
-Lists will typically include references to the resources that make up the list.
+The [List](http://hl7.org/fhir/STU3/list.html) resource represents a flat, possibly ordered collection of ALL resources populated during the triage journey.
+Lists will include references to the resources that make up the list.
-​

 Detailed implementation guidance for an `List` resource in the context of a CDS Encounter Report is given below:
-​
-​

 <table style="min-width:100%;width:100%">
 <tr>
     <th style="width:10%;">Name</th>